vectier/springpress/README.md

 #### Controller Registration

-Everything above in the Controller section will not work if you don't register a controller object in the Server class
+Everything above in the Controller section will not work if you don't register a controller in the Server class.

 ```ts
 import { Springpress } from 'springpress';
 import { DogController } from './controllers/DogController';

 class ExampleServer extends Springpress {

   public onStartup(): Promise<void> {
     // Don't forget here!
     const controllerRegistry = this.getControllerRegistry();
     controllerRegistry.register(new DogController());
   }

 }
 ```